WillAbides/benchdiff/README.md

       --cooldown=100ms     How long to pause for cooldown between head and base runs.
       --force-base         Rerun benchmarks on the base reference even if the output already exists.
       --git-cmd="git"      The executable to use for git commands.
-      --json-output        Format output as JSON.
-When true the --csv and --html flags affect only the "benchstat_output" field.
+      --json               Format output as JSON.
       --on-degrade=0       Exit code when there is a statistically significant degradation in the results.
       --tolerance=10.0     The minimum percent change before a result is considered degraded.